Falcon1991/kinova/README.md

 Note that you need to run a meshcat server before running the point cloud example.
 This is as simple as running `meshcat-server` in a terminal, assuming `drake/bin` has been added to the `$PATH`.

+### Sample Example

+The Sample programs are used to identify a specific object in an area with more than one to limit the robot's focus to the desired target.
+This works similarly to the peg pickup examples and uses Detectron2 to identify a specific object

+`sample.py` (simulation) and `sample_hw.py` (hardware)